BEING AND BECOMING COUNSELLING AND WELLNESS SERVICES

 • Greater confidence in your ability to respond effectively to challenging situations

-Common Questions about Mindfulness-Based Therapy
+FAQ about Mindfulness-Based Therapy

 • Mindfulness-Based Therapy is accessible both for beginners who have never engaged in mindfulness or meditation and those who have more experience.
 Your therapist will tailor therapy to meet you where you are.

-Lasting and more significant changes generally take several months, to a year or more, especially for more complex issues.
-Ongoing or periodic sessions to continue fine tuning these skills are also possible even after you feel like you feel more stable.
+• New insights and skills may be acquired within the first few sessions, with more noticeable changes occurring within a few weeks or months, including improved emotion regulation and stress management.
+Lasting and more significant changes generally take several months to a year or more, especially for more complex issues.
+Ongoing or periodic sessions to continue fine tuning these skills are also possible even after you feel more stable.

 • Each client’s experience with mindfulness-based therapy will look different.
 You might notice an increase in self-awareness and self-understanding, improvements in emotion regulation (less intense reactions to emotions) or stress management.
 You may also notice your thoughts have less of a hold over you or that you have greater capacity to turn toward emotions or feelings you had been avoiding.

 • Most likely.
 Mindfulness-based therapy typically involves practicing mindfulness exercises between sessions and reinforcing the skills learned in order to make them part of your daily routine.
-This allows you to transfer the skilled learned in practice into your daily life.
+This allows you to transfer the skills learned in practice into your daily life.
 Your therapist will work with you to determine which practices will support your therapeutic goals and help you incorporate practices into your daily life in a way that feels achievable and sustainable.

 Therapists Offering Mindfulness-Based Therapy